c-lonas/c-lonas.github.io/_posts/2023-12-21-tilemap-persistence-3.markdown

 ## Starting off

-I gave the documentation page on [Saving and Loading Your Game](https://docs.unrealengine.com/5.3/en-US/saving-and-loading-your-game-in-unreal-engine/) a quick look, but it didn't really answer the specific questions I had.
-If the bright screen hurts your eyes, they have a dark mode if you click on the three vertical dots next to the 'Search Documentation' box.
+I gave the page on <a href="https://docs.unrealengine.com/5.3/en-US/saving-and-loading-your-game-in-unreal-engine/" target="_blank"> Saving and Loading Your Game</a> from the UE5 docs a quick look, but it didn't really answer the specific questions I had.
+If the bright screen hurts your eyes, they have a dark mode you can toggle if you click on the three vertical dots next to the 'Search Documentation' box.

 <br>